 - Complete Graduate PLUS Loan MPN on StudentLoans.gov

-Visit www.StudentLoans.gov and complete the Graduate PLUS Loan Master Promissory Note (MPN).
+Visit www.StudentLoans.gov and complete the Graduate PLUS Loan Master Promissory Note (MPN) and online application.
 The student will need to sign in to the site using their Federal PIN number.
 This is the same PIN used to sign the student's FAFSA.

 Additional information about the Federal Direct GradPLUS Loan can be found here.